 Ellie Sutherland

-Ellie Sutherland is an Associate in the prison team
+Ellie Sutherland is an associate solicitor in the prison team

 Ellie is an associate solicitor in the human rights department at Leigh Day.
 Her work includes: